isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Details Panel
 -------------

-This panel displays the number of samples and participant in this cohort.
+This panel displays the number of samples and participants in this cohort.
 These vary because some participants may have provided multiple samples.
-This panel also displays “Your Permissions” which can be either owner or reader.
+This panel also displays “Your Permissions” which can be either owner or reader, as well as revision history.

 Clinical Features Panel
 -----------------------